angharadcaswell/the_cheese_shop/README.md

 # 8. Testing
 The site was tested in Gitpod terminal and Heroku by users and myself on all browsers.
 The site was also peer reviewed by the Code Institute community.
+I also tested each link to ensure it worked correctly.

 ## 8.1 User testing:
 I tested the deployed site with several users.
-I asked each user to complete the following task, tell me how they did it and score it out of 5 for
+I asked each user to complete the following task and rate it out of 5 for how easy found it.
+I also asked them to explain how they got to the end point and tell me any frustrations they experienced.

+1. Create profile, log in and add personal info
+2. Find information on cheese knife for sale
+3. Add cheese knife to your basket
+4. Search for item of your choice and add to your basket with a quantity of 2
+5. Use the filters to find the most expense item and add to your basket to get your delivery for free (your total needs to be over £50!)
+6. Checkout your shopping bag (use 4242 4242 4242 4242 for the card number and any CVC and date)

 [User Stories Tested](userstories.md)